-- a.
-Formal Supervision meetings are to be held ideally, every 2-3 months.
-There should be a minimum of four meetings per year. - b.
-There is no set frequency for Informal Supervision meetings, they can be arranged at the request of the member of staff to their line manager. - c.
-There is no set frequency for separate Health and Wellbeing Supervision meetings.
+- i.
+Formal supervision meetings are to be held ideally, every 3-4 months.
+There should be a minimum of three meetings per year.
+The frequency of meetings may be adjusted based on individual need and workloads. - ii.
+There is no set frequency for informal supervision meetings, they can be arranged at the request of the member of staff to their line manager or on an ad hoc basis. - iii.
+There is no set frequency for separate health and wellbeing supervision meetings.
 They can be arranged at the request of the member of staff to a manager or designated trustee.

-9. Roles and Responsibilities of Line Managers
+9. Roles and Responsibilities of Line Manager

-- a.
-The line manager should send a meeting invitation, via email to members of staff for each of their formal supervision meetings.
-If a meeting has to be rescheduled by the line manager an updated meeting invite should be sent to the member of staff. - b.
+- i.
+The line manager should send a meeting invitation via email, to members of staff for each of their formal supervision meetings.
+If a meeting must be rescheduled by the line manager, an updated meeting invite should be sent to the member of staff. - ii.
 The line manager should endeavour to make time in their diary for any informal supervision meetings that are requested.
 These should take place no later than three working days after the request is received.
-In the event of illness the operations manager or chair of trustees can be asked to attend in place of the line manager. - c.
-To provide an agenda to the member of staff ideally, 7 days before the meeting date - d.
-To record all formal supervision meetings using the supervision record template and send a copy to the member of staff for review.
+In the event of illness, the line manager or chair of trustees can be asked to attend in place of the line manager. - iii.
+All formal supervision meetings are recorded using the supervision record template and a copy sent to the member of staff for review.